npx claudepluginhub majesticlabs-dev/majestic-marketplace --plugin majestic-marketingWant just this skill?

 This skill is limited to using the following tools:

 Use AskUserQuestion to gather initial context.
-Begin by asking:
+Adapt phrasing to detected mode.

 Please provide one of these:

-Option A - Existing Content (Preferred) Share 3-5 pieces of content you love that represent your voice:
+Option A - Existing Content (Preferred) Share 3-5 pieces of content that represent your brand voice:

 Option B - Brand Description If you don't have content yet, describe: